What is endometriosis: causes to recognise

 -

-Digestive or urinary problems , if the outbreak is near the bladder or intestine
+Digestive or urinary disturbances, if the focus is near the bladder or intestine

-⚠️ Even a single outbreak can cause chronic inflammation and alter the quality of life.
+⚠️ Even a single focus can cause chronic inflammation and alter quality of life.

-What are the symptoms of stage 2 endometriosis?
+What are the symptoms of stage two endometriosis?

 Endometriosis is classified into 4 stages (I to IV) according to the American Society for Reproductive Medicine, based on: